 < Unchanged parts are omitted >

 A UE can be provided by WUS-MOCONNECTED-Option1-2 a periodicity, by periodicityMO-Option 1-2, and a time offset, by offsetMO-Option 1-2, relative to the start of a system frame with SFN 0, for the UE to determine first WUS monitoring occasions from a number of WUS monitoring occasions per periodicity, provided by numMO-perPeriodicity-Option 1-2.
+The UE assumes WUS monitoring occasions per periodicity are consecutive in time.

 < Unchanged parts are omitted >